payamasem/HomeAwayFromHome/README.md

 ### Purpose:

 ### How to use it:
-1. Initially click on a neighborhood primarily based on map location and average rent ()
+1. Initially click on a neighborhood primarily based on map location and rent prices (based on average rent of 1 bedroom apartments)
 2. Be given specific data on that neighborhood from Wikipedia API, Walk Score API, and Google Places API
 3. Have the option to directly search for properties through Zillow widget or navigate to the feedback page and give us some criticism.

 ### LIVE SITE:
 <a href="https://media.giphy.com/media/xUOwGjCzScv4vdRUuk/giphy.gif"><img src="https://media.giphy.com/media/xUOwGjCzScv4vdRUuk/giphy.gif" title="imageCapture"/></a>